foundation-multimodal-models/ConBench/README.md

 The model outputs answers based on the image and propmpt and stores them in format of txt.

-Example for evaluating GPT-4V result in  [GPT-4V.py](https://github.com/open-mmlab/mmrazor)
+Example for evaluating GPT-4V result in [GPT-4V.py](https://github.com/foundation-multimodal-models/ConBench/blob/main/eval/GPT_4V.py)

-Example for evaluating LLaVA-NEXT-34B result in  [LLaVA-NEXT-34B.py](https://github.com/open-mmlab/mmrazor)
+Example for evaluating LLaVA-series result in [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval)

 The results should be listed like this: